Coronavirus (COVID-19): latest updates and how to get care. Or use the chat box below right to check symptoms.

 Dr. Chambers grew up in Shasta Lake, CA with the lifelong desire to become a fourth generation family physician.
 He went to UC Santa Barbara for undergrad, attended medical school at George Washington in Washington DC, performed his residency at Dignity Health Methodist Hospital, completed fellowships in Faculty Development, Program Director Development, and earned the title of Fellow of the American Academy of Family Physicians.
 He is the Program Director for the Dignity Health Methodist Family Medicine Residency Program, Chair of the Family Medicine Department, Chief of South Sacramento Hill Physicians, Medical Director for Mercy Family Health Center, Medical Director for Mercy Human Trafficking Clinic, Physician Advisor for the Dignity Health Human Trafficking Response, Clinical Faculty for UC Davis, and Clinical Associate Professor for California Northstate University.
 He has worked in the Surgeon General's Office on Healthy People, the UCSF Gladstone Institute on HIV research, and participated in multiple global health medical trips.

 Dr. Takagi grew up in Long Beach, CA and received his B.S. in Fisheries Biology from UC, Davis.
 He did research for the U.S. Fish and Wildlife Service, taught P.E. and worked at a suicide prevention hotline, before deciding to enter the medical field.He graduated from UC Davis School of Medicine and completed his residency training at Kern Medical Center in Bakersfield where he served as Chief Resident and spent an extra year teaching.
 He moved back to Sacramento and practiced emergency medicine in the Sierra foothills before taking over a solo private practice in south Sacramento.
 Realizing that teaching was still very important to him, Dr. Takagi joined the Methodist Residency Program in 1996.
 When he finds free time between work and family, he enjoys photography, music, cooking and outdoor sports.
 His first addiction is still volleyball, but his knees are starting to feel old.
 (He, Him, His)

 Dr. Nguyen was born and raised in Southern California.
 She received her bachelor’s degree in biology at UC Irvine.
 She graduated from Touro University College of Osteopathic Medicine in Vallejo.
 During medical school, she moved to Denver where she learned to appreciate the mountains and craft beers.
 As much fun as it was in the Rockies, she is a California girl at heart and knew it was time to come back.
 She completed her residency training at Mercy Methodist Family Medicine Residency with the Magnificent Seven.
 She is thrilled to return to her Mercy Methodist family as a faculty physician.
 She splits her time between the residency program and Timberlake Family Practice.
 Her interests include playing the piano, Sunday brunches, hiking, camping and avoiding cooking at all costs.
-When she isbnot at work, she enjoys spending time with friends, riding around town on her cruiser and reading non-medical books.
+When she is not at work, she enjoys spending time with friends, riding around town on her cruiser and reading non-medical books.
 Dr. Nguyen and her trusty sidekick, Scooby, are die-hard Chargers fans.
 Go Chargers!
+(She, Her, Hers)

 Dr. Sweha received his MD degree from Ain Shams University in Cairo, Egypt, before completing his family practice residency at UC, Davis Medical Center where he also served as chief resident.
 He completed a faculty development fellowship at UC, Davis and UC, San Francisco before joining the faculty at UC, Davis and becoming the Medical Director of the UCD Family Practice Center.
 In 1996, he joined Mercy, bringing academic expertise to the community based residency program.
 His clinical interests include practice management, office surgical procedures and preventive medicine.
 Dr. Sweha has been Program Director and Director of Medical Education for Mercy since 1998.
 He led the residency program through two accreditation cycles with outstanding record.
 He is an Associate Clinical Professor with the Department of Family Practice at the University of Southern California.